Home Legal Product Disclosure Statement

 GST is not payable on the Fees we charge.

 We have an internal complaints handling process in place to resolve any complaints you may have quickly and fairly.
 We will acknowledge your complaint within 24 hours and investigate your complaint and aim to send a final response to you within 30 Business Days of receipt of your complaint.
 All complaints should be discussed with your usual contact at OFX in the first instance who will attempt to resolve your complaint immediately.
-Further details in relation to our complaints handling process are available on our website at www.ofx.com.
+Further details in relation to our complaints handling process are outlined in our Complaints Policy and available on our website at www.ofx.com.

 If more than 30 days from the date of your complaint has passed and you have not received a final response, or if you are dissatisfied with the outcome of our internal procedure, you have the right to complain to AFCA.